East Bengal State Acquisition and Tenancy Act of 1950: Abolishing the system

 The Act comprises 152 sections divided into five parts and 19 chapters.
 In consequence of introduction of the law, no intermediary interest were present between the Government and its people, the government has become the only lord and the cultivators were relieved of the baneful effect of subinfeudation.
 The zamindari families were partly reimbursed for their losses during the exchange of land ownership after a few battles in court.
 The rule of zamindars were substituted by a hierarchy of officials with the Board of Land Administration with Assistant commissioners, collectors and Deputy Commissioner etc. A collector or deputy commissioner is assisted by one additional deputy commissioner for revenue, one revenue deputy collector, and a number of other governmental officials.

-Families like the Dhaka Nawab family, the Prithimpassa family, the Dighapatia Raj family, the Puthia Raj family, and the Singranatore family were legally abolished and relieved of centuries of duties, rights, and titles.
-However, in the Chittagong region, the law was not applicable, which is why Tridev Roy and Debashish Roy still held on to royal titles of Raja (King), Rani (Queen) and Rajkumar (Prince), while the former families lost theirs.
+Families like the Dhaka Nawab family, the Prithimpassa Nawab family, the Rajshahi Raj family, the Dighapatia Raj family, the Puthia Raj family, the Singranatore family and thousands of others were legally abolished and relieved of centuries of duties, rights, and titles.
+However, in the Chittagong Hill Tracts region, the law was not applicable, which is why Tridev Roy and Debashish Roy still held on to their Chakma royal titles of Raja (King), Rani (Queen) and Rajkumar (Prince), while the former families lost theirs.
+As the majority of zamindars in East Bengal happened to be Hindus, the passage of the act in the backdrop of the 1950 riots caused many of them to migrate to India.

 1950s

-Elsewhere in the former Indian Empire, most of the princely states in the western part of empire (Pakistan) merged into the Province of West Pakistan on 14 October 1955 and the new nation was declared a republic within a year even though some of the frontier states continued to be administered as separate units.
+Elsewhere in the former Indian Empire, most of the princely states in the western part of empire (Pakistan) merged into the province of West Pakistan on 14 October 1955 and the new nation was declared a republic within a year even though some of the frontier states continued to be administered as separate units.
 During 1948–1950, some of the remaining princely states joined India, and the Indian zamindaris were also abolished.
 In return for surrendering the government of their states in the case of princes, and estates in the case of zamindars, together with their revenues and military forces, the former ruling princes were guaranteed their hereditary styles and titles, certain privileges of rank and honour, as well as privy purses to cover the living expenses of themselves and their families.
 However, this too was abolished in 1956.

 1970s

 In 1971, the styles and titles enjoyed by the former ruling families ceased to be officially recognised by the Government of Pakistan in January 1972.
 Coincidentally, that year was also the year of independence of East Pakistan into Bangladesh.
 In Pakistan, however, most of the formerly ruling families continued to exercise significant influence and considerable political and economic power.
-After a year-long battle in India, an amendment to the Constitution at the end of 1971 abolished the privy purses, guaranteed by the Indian Constitution and eliminated the princely order itself.
+After a year-long debate, in India, an amendment to the Constitution at the end of 1971 abolished the privy purses, guaranteed by the Indian Constitution and eliminated the princely order itself.